While the interest rate on a mortgage can tell you how competitive a home loan offer is, it won't provide the whole picture.

 Offset vs. redraw: key differences

-Offset accounts and redraw facilities can both be a great addition to your home loan and each can help you save a considerable sum over the term of your loan.
+Offset accounts and redraw facilities can both be a great addition to your home loan and either can help you save a considerable sum over the term of your loan.

-Whether one would provide greater benefit than the other comes down to personal preference.
+Whether one would provide greater benefit than the other comes down to personal preference and your financial habits.

 Here are a few factors to consider when choosing which could be the better option for you: